RTR logo

 PL.

 PLOT is a multi-purpose drawing statement.
-Three numbers follow the PLOT statement: the first specifies the type of point, line, triangle or circle to be drawn; the second and third give the X and Y coordinates to be used.
+Three numbers follow the PLOT statement: the first specifies the type of point, line, triangle, circle etc. to be drawn; the second and third give the X and Y coordinates to be used.

 Not implemented in the generic CP/M version of BBC BASIC (Z80)